Qigong FAQ's Page

 I have balance issues, and find when closing my eyes for the exercise that I loose balance, can I still practice Chi Kung effectively?

 Yes, Shaolin Cosmos Qigong is great for balance issues!
 You do not need to close your eyes during practice, the important part is to generate chi flow through learning techniques and skills of ‘Self Manifested Chi Flow’.
-This is one of the foundations in our classes for helping our student get the great benefits for this high level art.
+This is one of the foundations in our classes for helping our students get the great benefits for this high level art.

 Can I use Chi Kung to help with other ongoing therapies?